-Anesthesia Professional Services Reimbursement Policy CPT Anesthesia Code 00170 Anesthesia for intraoral Will be paid according to CareSource contract and the Medicare Physician Fee Schedule (PFS). treatments, including biopsy; not otherwise specified All associated professional services, such as radiology and anesthesia, as well as ancillary services related to the dental services, must be billed on a professional claim (CMS-1500 claim form or electronic equivalent).
-The administration or management of anesthesia as a non-institutional professional service rendered by qualified medical practitioners
+- Will be paid according to CareSource contract and the Medicare Physician Fee Schedule (PFS). - All associated professional services, such as radiology and anesthesia, as well as ancillary services related to the dental services, must be billed on a professional claim (CMS-1500 claim form or electronic equivalent).

-Inpatient Hospital Facility POS (21)
+• Inpatient Hospital Facility POS (21)

-All services as well as any additional Room and Board fees would have to be pre-certified and receive medical necessity review.
+All services as well as any additional roomand board fees would have to be precertified and receive medical necessity review.
 Services are subject to benefit provisions and criteria for dental hospital admissions for both adult and pediatric members is in accordance with CareSource and Dental Benefits Administrator clinical guidelines.

-Dental/Oral Surgery Professional Services
+• Dental/Oral Surgery Professional Services

 The scope of this policy is limited to medical plan coverage of the facility and/or general anesthesia services provided in conjunction with dental treatment, and not the dental or oral surgery services.
-The professional dental procedure codes listed are for reference only and do not imply coverage of dental procedures.
-Information on dental benefits, please consult the DentaQuest Office Reference Manual for clinical guidelines, policies, and procedures.
+For information on dental benefits, please consult the DentaQuest Office Reference Manual for clinical guidelines, policies, and procedures.